Email: Chapter 6D, Article 1

-(a) A state agency may not enter into an applicable contract that has been awarded to a business entity unless and until the business entity submits to the state agency a disclosure of interested parties to the applicable contract.
+(a) A State agency may not allow a vendor to perform work on an applicable contract that has been awarded to a business entity unless and until the business entity submits to the state agency a disclosure of interested parties to the applicable contract.

 §6D-1-3.
 Filing with Ethics Commission.

 (a) The disclosure of interested parties must be submitted on a form prescribed and approved by the Ethics Commission that includes: